GNRI: Lightning-fast Image Inversion and Editing for Text-to-Image Diffusion Models

 Abstract

-Diffusion inversion is the problem of taking an image and a text prompt that describes it, and finding a noise latent that would generate the image.
-Most current inversion techniques operate by approximately solving an implicit equation, and may converge slowly or yield poor reconstructed images.
+Diffusion inversion is the problem of taking an image and a text prompt that describes it and finding a noise latent that would generate the exact same image.
+Most current deterministic inversion techniques operate by approximately solving an implicit equation and may converge slowly or yield poor reconstructed images.

-Our solution, Regularized Newton-Raphson Inversion, inverts an image within 0.5 sec for latent consistency models, opening the door for interactive image editing.
-We further demonstrate improved results in image interpolation and generation of rare objects.
+Our solution, Guided Newton-Raphson Inversion, inverts an image within 0.4 sec (on an A100 GPU) for few-step models (SDXL-Turbo and Flux.1), opening the door for interactive image editing.
+We further show improved results in image interpolation and generation of rare objects.

 Inversion Pipeline